Fishing Equipment – How Much Do You Really Need?

 Whatever equipment you decide to purchase for the type of fishing you choose, we all know that fishing is fun.

-A recent study showed that most fisherman fish for any type of fish and happy with whatever they catch, just as long as they catch something.
+A recent study showed that most fisherman fish for any type of fish and are happy with whatever they catch, just as long as they catch something.
 In this case, the equipment needed for fishing would perhaps prove to be less expensive and a lot more fun.
 Cheap all-round Rod

 This is the type of fishing the kids are interested in, however, you still have to watch those pockets, as kids come up with all kinds of equipment they ‘need’ and just cannot do without.
 Sound familiar?